JannieI/canvas-workstation-V3/src/app/roadmap.md

 **Data**
 1. Define Canvas datatype = TS ones?
+2. Is heading 'Existing Dataset' = ...
+DataSOURCES ?
 3. Make sure terminology is consitent: Datasource -> Transform -> Dataset
 4. Do we store more than one version of a dataset - say one dated 'calced on .,/,,/,,' ?
    This could be useful for comparisons, or required in some cases.